umbraco/OurUmbraco/OurUmbraco.Site/projects/umbraco-pro/contour/Documentation/Developer/Code-first/index.md

 Once those are in place you can start designing forms.
 ##Create new form class
-Add new class to your visual studio project and inherit from FormBase, it's also necesary to mark the class with the Form attribute (providing it with a name for your form.
+Add new class to your Visual Studio project and inherit from FormBase, it's also necesary to mark the class with the Form attribute (providing it with a name for your form.

 	[Form("Registration")]
 	public class Registration: FormBase